tyoung3/sw/README.md

 they tell the reader (and the interpreter) when you have reached the end; making reading the statements easier.
 Imagine trying to read a book without any periods (or initial capitals).
-Without semi-colons, line breaks become necessary  and awkward syntax rules evolve.
+Without semi-colons, line breaks become part of the language definition leading to awkward syntax rules.

 In the future, there may be some, very few exceptions to the semi-colon rule for special pre-interpreter commands, like INCLUDE.